HefnySco/andruav_ap_wiki/source/de-account-create.rst

 .. _de-account-create:

 ====================================
 Create your Drone-Engage Account Key
 ====================================

-To get access to Drone-Engage you need to register and get :term:`Access Code` from `Account Manager <http://cloud.ardupilot.org:8001/accounts.html>`_.
-This is a very straight forward step.
-You will recieve an :term:`Access Code` on your email that you need to save and use in all your drones.
+Access to Drone-Engage requires registration and the acquisition of an :term:`Access Code` from the `Account Manager <http://cloud.ardupilot.org:8001/accounts.html>`_.
+The registration process is straightforward, and the :term:`Access Code` will be delivered to the provided email address.
+This code is essential and should be securely stored for use with all drones.

-To validate your new account please login to `Drone-Engage Web Client <https://cloud.ardupilot.org:8001/webclient.html>`_.
+Account validation is completed by logging into the `Drone-Engage Web Client <https://cloud.ardupilot.org:8001/webclient.html>`_.

-This access code will also be used on your Raspberry PI to configure the Communication Client (de_comm.so) that connects your vehicle to the Drone Engage server and web client.
+The same :term:`Access Code` is used to configure the Communication Client (`de_comm.so`) on the Raspberry Pi, establishing the connection between the vehicle, the Drone-Engage server, and the web client.

 .. tip::
-    You only need one account for all your drones.
+    A single account is sufficient for managing multiple drones.

 .. youtube:: baHWBc6RvaE
-|

 .. warning::
-    Sharing your :term:`Access Code` with other persons will allow them to join their devices on your Drone-Engage account.
-This is useful when you want your friend enter as a GCS and share with you your flight.
+    Sharing your :term:`Access Code` grants access to your Drone-Engage account to other individuals, potentially allowing them to connect their devices.
+This functionality can be utilized to enable shared access, such as when collaborating with a ground control station (GCS) operator during a flight.